ovska/FlameCsv/docs/docs/benchmarks.md

 Similarly, streaming is an important factor when reading large files, more so in servers (along with async).
 Below are some performance metrics that FlameCsv was optimized for.

+When writing, performance is mostly bottlenecked by data copying I/O, UTF16-UTF8 transcoding, and formatting numbers and other formattable types.

 ## Throughput

 Obviously the simplest metric of performance is the amount of data processed per second.
 This also translates to less CPU use for the same data.

-Raw throughput is best benchmarked with pre-allocated data (e.g. an array) to have as little code running as possible outside of the benchmarked code.
+Raw reading throughput is best benchmarked with pre-allocated data (e.g. an array) to have as little code running as possible outside of the benchmarked code.
 Throughput is benchmarked with both parsing raw CSV records/fields, as well as the different ways of reading records as .NET types.

 Reading pre-allocated data asynchronously can also be revealing to expose some performance overhead that the async code creates.
 This is especially major in some CSV libraries.

+Writing to a no-op destination such as @"System.IO.Stream.Null?displayProperty=nameWithType" or
+@"System.IO.TextWriter.Null?displayProperty=nameWithType" is a good way to measure the impact of the library doing the writing, save for small changes in different buffer sizes when working with real world constraints (and buffer sizes are often configurable).

 ## Memory usage